 Not a learning system

-So instead of only using YouTube, uQualio can in combination with YouTube videos help to make the tutorials easy to find, visible, interactive and interesting for the users, even the existing videos, and create value to both the companies and the users of their products.
+So instead of only using YouTube, uQualio can in combination with YouTube videos help make the tutorials easy to find, visible, interactive and interesting for the users, even the existing videos, and create value to both the companies and the users of their products.
 And individuals will notice if companies publish valuable content on uQualio, making it easier for them to prove their qualifications.
-In some cases qualifications they already partly or completely possess, but can't document having.
+In some cases, they already partly or completely possessed the qualifications, but could not document having.
 Now they can.

 Thanks to our network

 Finally I would like to use this opportunity to say: "Thank you!" to all the people in our network who recently helped us by "stress" testing our software.
 I wish you all a Great 2017 - Happy New Year!